 Use the product as directed on the label.

-Keep insect repellents and sunscreens locked out of sight and reach of children.
-IPC gets many calls every summer regarding children who have ingested sunscreen, likely because it often has a sweet, fruity odor.
-Luckily, a small ingestion of sunscreen is minimally toxic.
+Keep sunscreens locked out of sight and reach of children.
+Sunscreen can be appealing to children because it often has a sweet, fruity odor.
+Luckily, sunscreen is minimally toxic.

-Don’t let children handle the bottles; apply to your own hands first, then put it on the child.
+Don’t let children handle the bottles.
+Apply the sunscreen to your hands first, then put it on the child.

-Do not use on wounds or broken skin.
+Don’t use sunscreen on wounds or broken skin.

-When using sprays, do not spray directly onto the face.
-Spray it into your hands, and then apply to face to avoid getting it into the eyes.
+When using suncreen sprays, do not spray it directly onto the face.
+Spray it into your hands, then apply to face to avoid getting sunscreen into the eyes.